Space News

 posted 08-03-2005 10:07 AM Click Here to See the Profile for thump Click Here to Email thump Edit/Delete Message Reply w/Quote

-I've noticed in pictures from the EVAs that the "new" five star version of the patch is being used.
-Is this the first mission that the five stars have emblazoned the EVA/EMU suits?
+I've noticed in pictures from the STS-114 EVAs that the five star version of the patch is being used.
+Is this the first mission that it has emblazoned the EMU suits?

 snf13